freeCodeCamp/freeCodeCamp/guide/english/javascript/arguments/index.md

 function storeNames() { return arguments; }
 ```

-*   Then, when we execute that function with **n arguments**, 3 in this case, it will return the object to us and it will **look like** an array.
+*   Then, when we execute that function with **n arguments**, 3 in this case, it will return the object to us, and it will **look like** an array.
 We can convert it to an array, but more on that later...

 ```javascript
 // If we execute the following line in the console: